Regular Expressions

 // → no lemon, 1 cabbage, and 100 eggs

 The (\d+) group ends up as the amount argument to the function, and the (\p{L}+) group gets bound to unit.
-The function converts amount to a number—which always works since it matched \d+—and makes some adjustments in case there is only one or zero left.
+The function converts amount to a number—which always works, since it matched \d+ earlier—and makes some adjustments in case there is only one or zero left.

 Greed